 Lufthansa is not necessarily the cheapest airline to South America.
 Also consider the local airlines.
 Aerolinas Argentinas or LAN Chile are also decent airlines with which you can fly without hesitation.

 4. Choice of destination airport

-As said before, there are not many ways to fly to Patagonia.
-But if you have a pre- or post-program for your Patagonia trip, you may also be able to make friends with Santiago de Chile and Buenos Aires as destination airports.
-First there and then, for example, to the south.
-These two airports are usually much cheaper to reach (because more airlines fly to them).
+As already mentioned, there are not many possibilities to fly to Patagonia.
+But if you have a pre- or post-program during your Patagonia trip, you might consider Santiago de Chile and Buenos Aires as destination airports.
+First there and then e.g. to the south.
+These two airports are usually much cheaper to reach (because they are served by more airlines).

 5. Flexibility of dates

 Long-haul flights are more booked at the weekend than during the week.
 Tuesday to Thursday are often available at better prices.
 Take this into account when planning your trip.

 I organize your trip

 If you are traveling from abroad and need help to organize your trip to Argentina or Chile, please contact me.